marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/any.rst

 ANY --- Any value in MASK along DIM is true
 ********************************************

-.. index:: ANY

-.. index:: array, apply condition

-.. index:: array, condition testing
+.. index:: ANY, array, apply condition, array, condition testing

 .. function:: ANY(MASK, DIM)